This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • Chocolate: Use a chocolate protein powder to make chocolate granola bars.

-Making granola protein bars is easy!
-You'll enjoy baking this recipe and it's not complicated at all.
-Here's a look at the main steps.
+This granola bar recipe for weight loss is easy to make!
+You’ll enjoy baking this recipe and it’s not complicated at all.
+Here’s a look at the main steps.
 Before you get started, preheat the oven to 350 F. Prepare an 8-inch by 8-inch baking pan with parchment paper and set it aside.

 Ingredients to make protein granola bars in a bowl.